RaquelWriter/myreads/starter/README.md

 ### App

 #### States: books, booksInShelfs
-- books: Array of objects.
-Stores the value get by getAll()
+- books: Stores the value get by getAll() from BooksAPI
-- booksInShelfs:
+- booksInShelfs: Stores the value of get() from BooksAPI

 #### Functions:
 - getBooks: calls to the getAll() in BookAPI